robotology/gazebo-yarp-plugins/README.md

 ### Operating systems support
 Linux and OS X are currently supported by Gazebo.
-OS X support in Gazebo is still experimental, and there could be problens, for example in models that assume that plugins files have the .so extention.
-Modifying manually the sdf models substituting ".so" with ".dylib" should solve at least this kind of issues.
+OS X support in Gazebo is still experimental, and there could be problems.

 ### Compilation
 You get the gazebo_yarp_plugins source code from this git repository repository (if you do not have git on your computer, [follow this guide to install it](http://git-scm.com/downloads))